Comfortmaker Flame Sensing Failure

 • Observe flame: After cleaning, watch the burners.
 The flame should be steady and blue, touching the sensor.

-When to call a technician: If the problem persists, gas pressure, burner alignment, or control board flame circuit may need professional evaluation.
+When to call a technician: If the problem persists, gas pressure, burner alignment, or the control board flame circuit may require professional evaluation.

 Advertisements